 Lead Guitar, Backing Vocals

 Todd, a southpaw whose amp DEFINITELY goes to 11, has been playing guitar as long as he can remember (and he has a pretty good memory!).
-An original member of Mama’s Kitchen, a college garage band turned pro, (existed before the internet, so don’t try googling), Todd brings a great talent and love of guitars – particularly the solos – to all the rock songs of Steel Rose (and really, isn’t every song just about the guitar solo?!).
+An original member of Mama’s Kitchen, a college garage band (existed before the internet, so don’t try googling), Todd brings a great talent and love of guitars – particularly the solos – to all the rock songs of Steel Rose (and really, isn’t every song just about the guitar solo?!).
 Todd has taught guitar and played in numerous bands in the Houston area, as well as church praise bands.
 Todd is very active in Boy Scouts and he and wife, Casey, live in Highland Village with their sons Samuel and Zach.

-Scott, an El Paso native and UNT Mean Green graduate.
-Until now, his big claim to fame has been briefly appearing in a Judas Priest video (in the audience) and being a part owner of the Green Bay Packers…. a very, very SMALL part….
+Scott is an El Paso native and UNT Mean Green graduate.
+Until now, his big claim to fame has been briefly appearing in a Judas Priest video (in the audience) and being a part Owner of the Green Bay Packers…. a very, very SMALL part….
 A CTO of a healthcare service provider by day, he’s a percussion superhero by night (and some mornings or afternoons when his schedule allows…but mostly nights…).
 Scott and super cool wife, Tammy, live in Highland Village and have two boys, Kevin and Robby.
 Scott’s HUGE love of all things metal – heavy AND thrash – sometimes worry his bandmates, but he’s a pretty kind and cool guy and super talented, so they just keep a close eye on him.